secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 **Welcome to the Sales Order Processing page!**
 {:.gitlab-purple .no_toc}

-This page outlines the Quote to Cash process, starting from account and opportuntiy creation, to quote configuration, to approvals and booking requirements, to the ultimate closure of a deal.
+This page outlines the Quote to Cash process, starting from account and opportunity creation, to quote configuration, to approvals and booking requirements, to the ultimate closure of a deal.
 This page will also cover common questions that may come up shortly after an opportunity has been closed.

 ### Helpful Links